The Intellectual Property Review: Germany

 There are a number of further available defences against an accused infringement, such as:

 - no right to sue (e.g., no proper assignment of IP rights);

 - exhaustion of rights;

 - right of prior use.

 viii Time to first-level decision

-With respect to pre-trial remedies, there is the option to issue a warning letter, including the request to sign a cease-and-desist declaration with a penalty clause.
-Attorney fees in relation to this are reimbursable from the other side.
+In respect of pretrial remedies, there is the option to issue a warning letter, including the request to sign a cease-and-desist declaration with a penalty clause.
+Attorneys' fees in relation to this are reimbursable from the other side.

 The most prominent remedies are:

 - injunctive relief;